gkdivya/EVA/5_CodingDrillDown/Readme.md

 3. **Batch-Normalization** - Added after every convolution layer except the last one to normalize the values being passed between convolution layers
 4. **Capacity** - With very less paramters ~4k parameters, even with all the right concepts in place model couldnt learn.
 Increased capacity a bit to increase the accuracy.
 5. **Global Average pooling** - GAP followed by fully connected layer (1x1 is applied on 1d data) used just before prediction to give the network a little flexibility with the input image size.
-6. **Augmentation** - Image augmentation technique like image rotation, color are used
+6. **Augmentation** - Image augmentation technique like image rotation, color jitter and affine transformation are used
 7. **Regularization** - Adding drop out, helped reduced the gap between training and test loss.
 8. **Learning Rate** - Used OneCycleLR Learning Rate to tune the model

+More details on these experiments can be found [here](https://github.com/gkdivya/EVA/blob/main/5_CodingDrillDown/Experiments/README.md).

 | Experiment                                                                                                                        | Target                                                                                                                                                                                                          | Parameters | BestTrain Accuracy | Best Test Accuracy | Analysis                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 | --------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------- | ----------------- | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |